History Channel: UK and Ireland

 The British version launched in November 1995, and arrived in Ireland on November 1, 1999.
 The UK channel is a joint venture with Sky UK and was renamed Sky History on May 27, 2020, incorporating content from Sky Documentaries and Sky Nature.

 Germany

 The German version launched on November 14, 2004, and is operated by The History Channel Germany GmbH & Co.
-KG, a joint venture between A+E Networks and NBC Universal Global Networks Germany.
+KG, a joint venture between A+E Networks and NBCUniversal International Networks.

 Italy

-The Italian version was launched on July 31, 2003, as a joint venture of A&E Networks and Fox International Channels Italy; then it became a sole venture of A&E Networks in 2012.
+The Italian version was launched on July 31, 2003, as a joint venture of A&E Networks and the local office division of Fox Networks Group; then it became a sole venture of A&E Networks in 2012.

 Spain and Portugal

 The History Channel is available in Spain and Portugal though cable, satellite, and IPTV platforms, as well as streaming media under the brand Canal de Historia.
-The History Channel Iberia is a joint venture between A+E Networks and AMC Networks International Iberia.
+The History Channel Iberia is a joint venture between A+E Networks and AMC Networks International Southern Europe.